Case Study: Monadnock Paper Mills Corporate Social Responsibility Report

 One of the most important steps in the design and pre-production phase is full-scale mockups!

 Gate folds and fold-down panels are difficult to achieve inside of a perfect-bound book.
-In order to avoid the possibility of panels getting stuck or dog-eared, Meridian made several mockups to get the page sizes right.
+To avoid the possibility of panels getting stuck or dog-eared, Meridian made several mockups to get the page sizes right.

 Both the book and the slipcase were offset printed.
 We used conventional 4-color printing with a spot PMS 032 (Monadnock Paper Mills’ brand color).
 We used a soft touch coating on the slipcase to create a visual and tactile contrast of dull and smooth with the coated book cover.

 I traveled with the Monadnock marketing team to East Greenwich, RI and spent 2 days at Meridian Printing on the press check.
 This book features multiple cross-over images (photos that are on both sides of the spread, and are therefore printed on different sheets of paper), so we had to keep a very close eye on color to ensure proper color match.
-There are also a few crossover images that print on different papers, so that adds another level of complexity to color matching.
+Additionally, a few of those crossover images were printed on different papers.
+This added another level of complexity to color matching.
 Meridian did a wonderful job on press!